majacQ/circleci-docs/jekyll/_cci2/skip-build.md

 * TOC
 {:toc}

-## Skipping a Build
+## Skipping a build

 By default, CircleCI automatically builds a project whenever you push changes to a version control system (VCS).
 You can override this behavior by adding a `[ci skip]` or `[skip ci]` tag in the first line of the body of the commit or the commit's title.
 This not only skips the marked commit, but also **all other commits** in the push.

 **Note:**
 This feature is not supported for fork PRs.
+Scheduled workflows will not be cancelled even if you push a commit with `[ci skip]` message.
+Changing the config file is the way to upgrade the current schedule.

-### Example Commit Title
+### Example commit title
 {:.no_toc}

 ```bash